buildig/uniclass-2015/README.md

 Uniclass 2015 is an unified classification for the UK industry covering all construction sectors.
 It contains consistent tables classifying items of all scale from a facility such as a railway down through to products such as a CCTV camera in a railway station.

+We converted Uniclass 2015 classification tables into CSV format and [packaged as a versioned snapshot](https://github.com/buildig/uniclass-2015/releases) for easier usage in a software development process.

 ## Tables

 Table name | Filename | Date - Version